Upper Belvedere Palace in Vienna with fountains and gardens in the foreground.

 Get your booking confirmed instantly

-Choose Upper Belvedere and discover a range of artistic masterpieces, from Gustav Klimt's The Kiss to pieces by Van Gogh and Egon Schiele.
+The Upper Belvedere is home to a collection of artistic masterpieces including Gustav Klimt's The Kiss, along with works by Van Gogh and Egon Schiele.

-Fun fact: The Lower Belvedere also had an orangery that wasn't only for cultivating oranges but also an entertainment space.
+An interesting tidbit: The orangery at the Lower Belvedere served not only for growing oranges but also as an entertainment space.

-Entry to Upper Belvedere (based on the option selected)
+Admission to The Upper Belvedere or Lower Belvedere Palace based on the option selected

-5-star licensed guide with live commentary in English (optional)
+A professional, licensed guide providing live commentary in English is available as an optional addition

 Audio guide (available for purchase on-site)